 So we met up in New York’s M’Finda Kalunga Garden, on another hot afternoon, the next day to be exact.
 The garden was a little crowded but ideal, except for the noise coming from the cars passing by.
 As we sat down and discussed I got to know a little more about how they met and came to form Mizuna and subsequently create their album “From Away From Here”.

 Funny enough Geneviève Beaudoin and Mackenzie Leighton, both Mainers, grew up next to each other, and had a lot in common, without never meeting.
-But that was until two years ago, they finally crossed path at New York University’s Gallatin School.
+But that was until two years ago, when they finally crossed path at New York University’s Gallatin School.
 There, they realized their uncanny stories.
 But more importantly they learnt they had a lot more in common, than just both being from Maine, like their education and musical upbringing.

 Mackenzie grew up in a musical house with both of her sisters playing piano.
 Following their footsteps, she began learning that instrument at the age of four.
 But once a teenage girl, she realized she wanted more out of music: